jacobwojoski/dice-stats/README.md

 $/PATH_TO_FOUNDRY_DATA(Prolly AppData foulder on windows)/Sources/Modules
 ```
 ### Usage
 - View Each Players info by selecting icon next to the player in the bottom left
+  - Press D20 For Player Stats
+  - Press Globe for Global Stats (Should only have 1 globe by clients username)
 ![Player List Buttons](https://i.imgur.com/QhwLQOX.png)

 - PLAYERS_SEE_GM = False